Fenofibrate/pravastatin: Medical uses

 Fenofibrate/pravastatin is indicated for the treatment of high-coronary-heart-disease (CHD)-risk adults with mixed dyslipidemia characterized by high triglycerides and low HDL-cholesterol (C) levels whose LDL-C levels are adequately controlled while on a treatment with pravastatin 40 mg monotherapy.

 Society and culture

 Legal status

-In January 2011, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pravafenix, fenofibrate/pravastatin, 160 mg/40 mg, hard capsule, intended the treatment of high coronary heart disease (CHD)-risk adult patients with mixed dyslipidemia characterized by high triglycerides and low HDL-cholesterol levels whose LDL-C levels are adequately controlled while on a treatment with pravastatin 40 mg monotherapy.
+In January 2011, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Pravafenix, fenofibrate/pravastatin, 160 mg/40 mg, hard capsule, intended the treatment of high coronary heart disease (CHD)-risk adult patients with mixed dyslipidemia characterized by high triglycerides and low HDL-cholesterol levels whose LDL-C levels are adequately controlled while on a treatment with pravastatin 40 mg monotherapy.
 The applicant for this medicinal product is Laboratoires S.M.B.
 S.A.
 Fenofibrate/pravastatin was approved for use in the European Union in April 2011.